bloomreach-forge/settings-management/demo/CREATE_DEMO.md

        projectName: Bloomreach Forge Settings Management Demo
     ```

-2) Install the translations addon as documented
+2) Install the settings management plugin as documented
    (or redo the dependency management as in existing demo's root and cms-dependencies poms)

 3) The repository-data/application HCM module should have `group: after: [hippo-cms, bloomreach-forge]`